Discover our 2022 Annual Report

 Give peace a chance this 2022 Bhan appeals, "An elder said that to forgive someone is to forgive yourself.
 That touched me deeply."

-World Vision has been working in South Sudan since 1989 and has served over 1.3 million people, more than 600,000 of them children, through our humanitarian work.
+World Vision has been working in South Sudan since 1989, through our humanitarian work.
 Our operations cover four major zones: Juba, Upper Nile, Warrap, and Western Equatoria.

-We were one of the few organizations that provided assistance during the war to the displaced populations in what was then the Southern Sudan region of Sudan, until after the birth of the Republic of South Sudan on 9 July 2011.
+We were one of the few organizations that assisted in the war to the displaced populations in what was then the Southern Sudan region of Sudan, until after the birth of the Republic of South Sudan on 9 July 2011.

 The widespread violence during the country’s 5th anniversary of independence made the humanitarian emergency even worse.
 Food insecurity continues to plague over 7 million people and a recent UN report stated that an estimated 360,000 children under five suffer severe malnutrition.